 Starting from Kilkenny Castle, take a 30 minute tour through the streets of Kilkenny with Kilkenny Road Train Tours to see historical sights including St. Canice’s Cathedral, St. Francis Abbey Brewery and The Old Court House.

-You might also enjoy Top 10 Things to do with Kids in Kilkenny
+You May Also Enjoy Top 10 Things to do with Kids in Kilkenny

 Lullymore Heritage Park Road Train